Dubeman/starpipeline/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Developed in collaboration with research teams in computational astronomy
-- Built upon state-of-the-art ML frameworks and astronomical libraries
-- Incorporates best practices from both computer science and astronomy domains

 ## 📞 Contact

 **Manas Dubey**